 This is the first tournament of the season.
-There is a fee that must be paid in the pro-shop in order to register.
 Play is 18 holes using the RCGA rules of golf.
 Golfers are grouped in flights, according to their established handicaps, so you will be playing with others of a similar skill level.
 You must have an established handicap to participate.
+Sign up forms will be available on our website.

-The player with the lowest gross score is the Overall Low Gross Tournament Champion.
+The player with the lowest gross score is the Overall Low Gross Tournament winner.

-The player with the lowest net score is the Overall Low Net Tournament Champion.
+The player with the lowest net score is the Overall Low Net Tournament winner.